Bob-YsPan/zepp-os-push-to-simulator/README.md

    // fakeToken = "";  << Here
    ```
    And uncomment the `faketoken = ""` line that filled the Real Token.
 *  The QR version and the direct download version watchface hosted at [amazfitwatchface.com](https://amazfitwatchfaces.com/) are different.
-The QR version has the `app-side.zip` in the packed zip file, that easier to push into the simulator (Or you need to pack a copy of the app.json into the app-side.zip to make the watchface work on the simulator)
+The QR version has the `app-side.zip` in the packed zip file, and the structure is followed the zpk's, that easier to push into the simulator ~~(Or you need to pack a copy of the app.json into the app-side.zip to make the watchface work on the simulator)~~